bschollnick/QuickBBS/docs/design documents/frontend_exceptions.md

 `frontend` owns two custom exception classes, both defined, raised, and caught entirely within a single file.
-This document also covers the standard/Django exceptions that are part of `frontend`'s actual error-handling design — not every `try`/`except` in the codebase, only the ones that shape how a request ends up as a particular response.
+This document also covers the standard/Django exceptions that are part of `frontend`'s actual error-handling design — not every `try`/`except` in the codebase, only the ones that determine how a request ends up as a particular response.
 Verified directly against `frontend/views.py`, `frontend/serve_up.py`, `frontend/file_listings.py`, and `frontend/utilities.py`.